cepthomas/c_bag_of_tricks/README.md

 - When errors occur, cbot sets errno accordingly.
 - common.h defines some macros:
     - Return values for ints and pointers.
-    - Macros for creating typed objects - CREATE_INST(), CREATE_STR().
+    - Macros for creating and destroying typed objects with validation - CREATE_INST(), CREATE_STR(), FREE().
     - Macros for validating arg pointers - VAL_PTR().
-Note that these use early returns to keep the if-nesting reasonable.
-      Normally I hate early returns but in this case the pluses outweigh.
+    - Note that these macros use early returns to keep the if-nesting reasonable.
+Normally I disdain early returns but in this case the pluses outweigh.

 # pnut
 Practically Nonexistent Unit Tester: A super lightweight unit test framework for C (or C++).